Employee’s Whole Life at-a-glance

 - Your insurance coverage begins under a temporary coverage agreement as soon as you sign the application and the Payroll Deduction Authorization form.
 A permanent policy is issued soon after that.
 Premiums for the policy are deducted directly from your paycheck.
 There are no checks to write or payments to mail.

 - Generally after the first year, the policy begins to accumulate cash value, and the amount of cash value usually increases every year.
 Cash values accumulate on a tax-deferred basis.
-This money can be used to help purchase a home, fund a child's education, supplement retirement income, or for any other purpose.
+This money can be accessed to help purchase a home, fund a child’s education, supplement retirement income, or for any other purpose.
 You may also choose to leave it in the policy and allow it to grow.
-The cash value can be accessed via policy loans and/or withdrawals.
-Loans and/or withdrawals will reduce the death benefit.
+The cash value can be accessed via loans or partial surrenders.
+Loans and/or partial surrenders will reduce the death benefit and cash value.
+Loans also accrue interest.

 - A whole life policy can receive dividends.
 Dividends are determined by the company’s board of directors each year and are not guaranteed.
 When a dividend is payable, you may choose to take it in cash, use it to purchase more insurance or to pay or reduce your premiums.
 The dividend a policy earns fluctuates from year to year and is not guaranteed.